Hebi Henan, China Travel Guide

 Widely available in local noodle shops.

-Steamed and then stir-fried wheat noodles, often with meat (pork or beef) and various fresh produce.
+Steamed and after that stir-fried wheat noodles, often with meat (pork or beef) and various newly picked vegetables.

 A hearty and popular local meal.